Prepping Your House for an In-Home Day Care Center

 While there are many practical and legal considerations to having a day care in your home, nearly all are “not unreasonable.
-It’s a lot of hoops to jump through, but as a parent I would want all of these needs to be met,” said Lorian Lamuniere, of Bernardston, MA.
-Lamuniere decided in recent months after completing her teaching degree that she wanted to open her own day care.
-“I wanted to be my own boss, but also be able to spend more time with my son,” she said.
+It’s a lot of hoops to jump through, but as a parent I'd want all of these needs to be met,” explains Lorian Lamuniere, of Bernardston, MA.
+After completing her teaching degree, Lamuniere decided to open a home day care.
+Her reason?
+“I wanted to be my own boss, but also be able to spend more time with my son.”

-The US Department of Education oversees individual state DOE’s in many regards, one of which is the standards set for opening a day care in your home.
-State laws may vary to some degree, but are all essentially similar.
-The very first thing you would do if you wanted to open a day care in your home would be to contact your state’s Department of Early Education and Care.
-Lamuniere said that DOE’s will provide the applicant with intensive information, lists of what needs to be done to qualify, and inspection of the area you will use for the day care.
-“Despite the many requirements, it can be done inexpensively if you have an appropriate space to use and you don’t want to have more than a couple of kids to take care of,” said Lamuniere.
+The US Department of Education oversees individual state DOEs in many regards, including the standards for operating an in-home day care State laws may vary to some degree, but are all essentially similar.
+If you'd like to open a day care in your home, start by contacting your state’s DOE.
+According to Lamuniere, DOEs provide the applicant with detailed information, lists of requirements to qualify, and inspection of the area.
+“Despite the many requirements, it can be done inexpensively if you have an appropriate space to use and you don’t want to have more than a couple of kids to take care of,” asserts Lamuniere.

 Modifications to your home in order to open a day care

-Lamuniere said that the most basic requirement to opening a day care in your home is square footage per child (indoor space).
-In Massachusetts for example, you need to have 150 square feet for one to two children, 225 square feet for three to six children, and so on.
+Lamuniere mentions that the most basic requirement to open a day care in your home is square footage of indoor space per child.
+In Massachusetts, for example, you need to have 150 square feet for 1-2 children, 225 square feet for 3-6, and so on.

 Other modifications and special requirements for the indoor space in MA include: